What is Neuromuscular Electrical Stimulation (NMES)?

 A lower setting, such as the setting used for the transcutaneous electrical nerve stimulation (TENS) treatments, can aide in reducing swelling and reducing pain.

 How NMES Works

 It is a safe, low-frequency current that excites the nerves that innervate desired muscles, causing contractions, blocks pain pathways & reduces swelling and edema.

 NMES strengthens muscles in a different way than active muscle movements.
-It is reserved for animals that cannot actively exercise, such as neurologic patients with paresis or paralysis.
+It is reserved for animals that cannot actively exercise, such as neurologic patients with paresis (weakness) or paralysis.

 - The current first stimulates large fatigable fibers (Type II muscle fibers) and then smaller, fatigue-resistant fibers (Type I muscle fibers).

 - This order of recruitment is opposite to that of voluntary muscle contractions, allowing for a high load to be placed on the muscle at low repetitions.

 - This process can be very fatiguing for the muscles, requiring a longer rest period in between treatments.

 TENS therapy is set at a lower frequency to aide in pain control and to reduce swelling.
 This can be beneficial for post-operative swelling and for animals with chronic pain, such as chronic disc disease or chronic arthritis.